Saad-Hussain1/tic-tac-toe/README.md

 # tic-tac-toe
-Tic-Tac-Toe in Python, with player vs. player and player vs. CPU (board is simply printed to console)
+Tic-Tac-Toe in Python.
+Player vs. player and player vs. CPU.
+Board is simply printed to console.